alexbosworth/memcache-client/README.md

 ## Testing

 Unit tests may be run by executing 'make test'.
-Current status: incomplete.
+All methods have basic test and error coverage.
+There are some untested edge cases and network conditions remaining.